Sir Richard Carew, 1st Baronet

-Sir Richard Carew, 1st Baronet (ca. 1580 – 14 March 1643), of Antony in Cornwall, was a British writer and Member of Parliament.
+Sir Richard Carew, 1st Baronet (ca. 1580 – 14 March 1643), of Antony in Cornwall, was an English writer and Member of Parliament.

 Life

 Carew was the eldest son of the antiquary Richard Carew (1555–1620).
 He was educated at Oxford, probably at Merton, and studied law at the Middle Temple.
 He also visited the courts of Poland, Sweden and France, the first two as part of an embassy led by his uncle and the last in attendance on the ambassador, Sir Henry Nevill.
 He entered Parliament in 1614 as member for Cornwall, and subsequently also represented Mitchell in 1621–2.

 Carew published several works, including a treatise written to prove that "a warming stone" was "useful and comfortable for the colds of aged and sick people".
 His most notable work, however, was the True and readie Way to learne the Latine Tongue, attested by three excellently learned and approved authours of three nations, of which he was the English author.

 This was not published until 1654, well after his death, and apparently only made its way into print on the misapprehension that it was his more distinguished father who had penned it.

 The work argues for learning by translating back and forth, with a minimal amount of grammar teaching.

 On 9 August 1641, Richard Carew was created a baronet.

 He died less than two years later.